sveltinio/components-library/packages/widgets/README.md

 ## Description

-Collection of styled and ready-to-use Svelte components for page navigation, TOC, scroll to top, collapsible lists ...
+A collection of responsive, fully configurable and ready-to-use Svelte components for pages navigation, TOC (Table of Contents), scroll to top button, ...

 ## Components List